Md-Iqbal-Ahmed/Online_Banking_Application-with-Reactjs-Style_Components-with-Smoooth_scrolling_animation/README.md

 # Online_Banking_Application-with-Reactjs-Style_Components-with-Smoooth_scrolling_animation

-## This is a forntend application for Online Banking Application.
+## This is a forntend application for Online Banking.
 I have used REACT-JS and React styled component library to design the web pages and react-scroll for smooth scrolling animation.

 ## Application Feautres:
 - Homepage with video background.